Mrunmoy/Stack/README.md

 # Stack
-A Simple "Stack" Static Library
+A Simple "Stack" Static Library.
+Can be used in Embedded Systems (The static memory version)